Dr Sandra M Bell

 - British Society of Cell Biology

-Lead for International PhD Academy in Medical Research at St James
+I am programme lead for the International PhD Academy: Medical Research based at St James’s University Hospital.

 Research groups and institutes